Maxillary Canine Tooth Mesioversion (MCM)

 A. (CLEAR/NORMAL):

-These dogs have two copies of the normal gene and will neither develop Maxillary Canine Tooth Mesioversion nor pass this mutation to their offspring.
+These dogs have two copies of the normal gene and will likely not develop Maxillary Canine Tooth Mesioversion nor pass this mutation to their offspring.
+It is important to note that up to 10% of dogs that test clear can still go on to develop lance canine teeth due to other causes.

 B. (CARRIER/AFFECTED):